- Betting Sites

 The team behind Mr. Play clearly understand the value of a good “Help” section, and they feature tons of questions, split into topics, with detailed answers that most punters will find value.
 It’s a genuinely top-notch FAQ section.
 The only thing we’d change about it would be adding an FAQ search bar, but it’s still genuinely easy to find what you’re looking for.

-If you still need to communicate with a customer service representative after looking at the FAQs, you can either send Mr. Play an email through a fillable form or one of their two email addresses, or use the live chat feature.
+If you need to communicate directly with a customer service representatives, you can either send an email through a fillable form or one of their two email addresses, or use the live chat feature.
 As will be explained below, we definitely recommend using email when contacting Mr. Play.

 Mr. Play’s live chat service isn’t available 24/7, though it is available for 16 hours each day, which is definitely reasonable.
-As long as it’s between 07:00-23:00 (UK time), then there’ll be a live chat operator ready to chat with you.
+As long as it’s between 07:00-23:00 (UK time), then there’ll be a live chat operator ready to help you.

 The waiting time from initiating the live chat to actually getting through to an operator is reasonable.
 During our Mr. Play review testing, we found it took anywhere between 90 seconds and 2 minutes to get through, which is quicker than some other bookies out there, even if being on the slower side of average.